Sam Bankman-Fried strikes apologetic pose as he describes being shocked by FTX's fall

 Throughout the interview, he denied knowing key financial information and portrayed himself as out-of-touch, saying he should have exercised more oversight and didn't spend enough time exploring risks, as well as blaming others in the company.

-While he is staying tucked away in the Bahamas, Bankman-Fried has taken the unusual step of going on a charm campaign, with a major television interview scheduled for Thursday.
+While tucked away in the Bahamas, Bankman-Fried has taken the unusual step of going on a charm campaign and also cast himself as unaware of his company's messy finances and the potential harm to his customers in a Thursday interview on "Good Morning America."

-"The classic advice is: "don't say anything recede into a hole," he said when Sorkin asked Bankman-Fried if his lawyers were okay with his summit interview, which was broadcast on CNBC as well as the New York Times web site.
+"I did not know that there's any improper use of customer funds," Bankman-Fried said in the interview with George Stephanopoulos, which was taped in the Bahamas.

-"I have a duty to talk.
-I have a duty to explain what happened.
-And I have a duty to do everything I can to try and do what's right."
+Court filings describe how Bankman-Fried and colleagues used apps that automatically delete messages for official company communications and how they approved expense reports with emojis.

 Treasury Secretary says crypto is having a "Lehman moment"